• Skip to primary navigation

 Inclusion = Inclusion is not a term that is recognized legally.
 It is, however, a term that is generally accepted to mean that a student with an IEP is educated in their regular educational environment for the majority of their school day.

-Reverse mainstreaming is when students from the general education classroom come into the special day class to participate with students with special needs – typically in moderate/severe type programs.
+Reverse Mainstreaming = When students from the general education classroom come into the special day class to participate with students with special needs – typically in moderate/severe type programs.

 Placement Decisions